 Q: What is an Area Plan and where can I see it?

 A: The EA’s “Providing Pathways” Strategic Area Plan for School Provision 2017-2020 highlights sustainability issues identified from a range of evidence, both historic and forward looking.
 It sets out high level priorities for action over the 3-year period.
-The Providing Pathways Strategic Area Plan for School Provision 2017-2020 and the supporting Annual Action Plan can be viewed at the link below.
+The Providing Pathways Strategic Area Plan for School Provision 2017-2020 and the supporting Annual Action Plan can be viewed at the links below.

 Q: Why is there an Area Plan and an Annual Action Plan?